 THE BEST MUSIC EVER!

-I have been an avid lover of ‘80s music since childhood.
-And I’m not the only one who loves this music: Songs from the ‘80s have consistently remained popular with people of all ages since the ‘80s.
+Music from the ‘80s has remained popular with people of all ages since the ‘80s.
 Surpassing other decades, the popular songs of the ‘80s feature a unique quality and a remarkable variety of music styles.

 Since the ‘80s, music has gradually become more and more corporate and standardized, which is why the incredible music of the ‘80s eclipses and transcends popular music today.
 Furthermore, music is now categorized into genres to such an extreme degree that people are rarely exposed to different styles of music anymore.

-This website focuses on the pop songs from the ‘80s that are still popular today, but the ‘80s songs that were not “popular” back then are also totally awesome, and many of those songs have become beloved classics.
+This website focuses on the songs from the ‘80s that are still popular today, as well as the ‘80s songs that were not “popular” back then, but have become beloved classics: Check out the 100 songs on this list: THE BEST SONGS THAT WERE NOT POPULAR IN THE ‘80S.

 ‘80S PLAYLISTS ON SPOTIFY